 Issues relating to cannabis packaging are similar to the pharmaceutical industry.
 For instance, packaging must be child-resistant, but also easy to open for the ill and elderly.
 Multi-use packages should be easy to reseal, but they must not run the risk of being opened and consumed by unintended parties.
 Opacity and tamper-evident packaging are also usually on the list of requirements.

 Packaging World reports that while marijuana packaging design and storefronts are usually flashy and on the forefront of technology, packaging processes are lagging behind.
 Often these tasks are performed using expensive and inefficient manual labor.
 Most cannabis producers see the need for packaging automation to increase their throughput, keep up with demand, and decrease their labor costs.

 When it comes to packaging automation, challenges abound in the US cannabis market for two main reasons, both of them having to do with the fact that the product is legal in certain states but not others, and still illegal on a federal level.

 Many banks will not finance cannabis ventures, so purchasing packaging equipment for hundreds of thousands of dollars is difficult.
 Additionally, shipping cannabis across state lines is currently illegal, so entire supply chains must often exist in a single location.
-This makes it quite expensive to purchase a separate packaging machine for each facility since they cannot have a single large production facility that ships the product to ancillary dispensary locations.
+This can make it costly to purchase a separate packaging machine for each facility since they cannot have a single large production facility that ships the product to ancillary dispensary locations.